parko636/RESTduino/README.md

 # RESTduino

+This is a fork of [jjg/RESTduino](https://github.com/jjg/RESTduino).
+Main changes from upstream are:

+* MAC address is randomly generated on first run and stored to EEPROM for persistence.
+This removes the need to specify a MAC address, especially useful if you plan to run multiple RESTduino's on one network.
+* Uses correct content type header for JSON responses.
+* Reading a digital pin no longer sets the pin to input if it had previously been set to output.
+This preserves the output state and allows a remote service to query the state without inadvertantly changing output voltage.
+* Added pin mode to response body.

 RESTduino is a simple Arduino sketch that provides a REST-like interface to Arduino equipped with a network interface.
 The idea is to allow developers familiar with interacting with REST services a comfortable way to control physical devices using an Arduino (without having to write any Arduino code).

 You can see a crude demo video on YouTube here: http://www.youtube.com/watch?v=X-s2se-34-g